Henduww/EasedDiscordTheme/README.md

 - To change the image or colors with the source code, copy the root section from the theme file to the top of the code in the source file.
 - To change the image or colors with the theme file, open it in notepad.

-With this hyperlink, change the `--chat-bck` variable's hyperlink to the image you wish to use.
+With this hyperlink, change the `--img-url` variable's hyperlink to the image you wish to use.

 `--img-url: url(**CHANGE THIS**);`